eavidaze/wow-addon-per-hour/README.md

 # Per Hour - The alpha minus version

-If you want to see how log you are from your honor items, use this AddOn.
+To see how far I am from my honor items, I created this AddOn!

 ![This image shows the addon in game.](https://raw.githubusercontent.com/eavidaze/wow-addon-per-hour/main/img/ss1.png "Screenshot")